GautamGupta/bb-legacy-plugins/bbpress-moderation-suite/trunk/readme.txt

 == Changelog ==

+* 0.1-beta1
+	* Ban Plus now has hooks.
+	* Probation discontinued - use the Bozo plugin that came with your forum instead.
 * 0.1-alpha6
 	* Major code cleanup
 	* This plugin now works with bbPress 0.9 and 0.8.
 If anything gives you an error, give me the error message and I'll be sure to fix it.